 Manage files through links

-Allow you to share videos via the internet or on your own computer
+Share free videos via the internet or from your own computer.

-Loom is an in-depth, feature-heavy Zoom alternative that can be used not only to video conference, but to enhance the online meeting experience.
-Among the many advantages that it offers, Loom can also:
+If you’re trying to move away from constantly communicating in real time, Loom is an in-depth, feature-heavy Zoom alternative that can be used not only to video conference, but to enhance the online meeting experience.
+Among the many advantages that it offers, Loom’s asynchronous solution enables users to:

 Provide background for a meeting or presentation in advance

 You can still use Loom in your workflow if you need to collaborate in real-time.
 Send any background information or updates ahead of time so that participants may view them and arrive prepared with questions or comments.
 For example, you can send pre-recorded product demo films to sales prospects, allowing the receiver to absorb critical knowledge ahead of time and spend time digging into the aspects that matter to them.
-People make far better use of everyone's time when they have all of the knowledge they need before a meeting or class.
+People make far better use of everyone's time when they have all the necessary information before a meeting or class.

 Work together across time zones and schedules

-If you've ever tried to get a group of busy individuals on a video conference call, you know how difficult it is — even when they're all in the same time zone.
-It's nearly impossible when you factor in the complexities of a fully remote team.
-By sending out a video message to the group, you can quickly and easily get everyone on the same page.
+You know how difficult it is to get a group of busy individuals on a video conference call.
+And it's nearly impossible when you factor in the complexities of a fully remote team.
+By sending a video message to the group, you can quickly and easily get everyone on the same page.

-People who spend all of their time on video calls have no time in their schedule to perform income-generating work.
+People who spend all their time on video calls have no time to perform income-generating work.
 Instead, they're bouncing from one meeting to another, many of which aren't necessary for their core duties.
-People can make progress on the tasks they need to finish when they use Loom.
-Instead of feeling hemmed up by their schedule, they may set aside time to watch Loom videos of meetings, trainings, or webinars.
+By using Loom, people can make progress on the tasks they need to finish.
+Instead of feeling hemmed up by their schedule, they may set aside time to watch Loom videos of meetings, training sessions or webinars.

 The Future of Video Communication